Managing dbt Projects on Snowflake using Snowflake CLI¶

 The dbt Projects on Snowflake features in Snowflake CLI are available only in version 3.13.0 or later.

-You can use Snowflake CLI to manage dbt projects with the following operations:
+You can use Snowflake CLI to manage dbt project objects with the following operations:

 Deploying a dbt project object¶

-The snow dbt deploy command uploads local files to a temporary stage and creates a new dbt project object, updates it by making a new version, or completely recreates it.
-A valid dbt project must contain two files:
+The snow dbt deploy command uploads local files to a temporary stage and creates a new dbt project object or updates it by

 The following examples illustrate how to use the snow dbt deploy command: